Mr Jamie Balfour

 - Apache web server

 I developed websites for companies in the car salvage market.
 My first project saw me develop a system to generate an XML phonebook to work with Grandstream SIP phones using PHP and a database, thus allowing easy updating of the phonebook system.
 My second major project was to develop a new database-driven server monitoring application using PHP.
-I then proceeded on to begin re-developing some websites for the car salvage companies that were hosted by DH Systems.
-I left this job to start my own company.
+I then proceeded to re-developing some websites for the car salvage companies that were hosted by DH Systems.
+I left this job due to health issues that occurred and took the opportunity whilst recovering to start my own company.
+As well as being a web developer I was focused on UX design.

 My job at Maglabs was fast paced and required me to think on my feet a lot of the time.
 My job primarily involved me generating reports on database data and fixing bugs as well as adding small features to a PHP based web application service.
 The job taught me a lot, and I managed to hone my skills in PHP, MySQL and shell scripting as a result of it.
 On top of that I learned a lot of React.js and Symfony whilst I worked there.

-As a second time lab assistant I was well prepared for what I had to do here.
+As a second-time lab assistant I was well prepared for what I had to do here.
 Taking up two courses (F27PX: Praxis and F28WP: Web Programming) gave me diversity in what I was doing.
-One course, Praxis, a first year course, gave me experience working with writing tips, IT help and in generally helping students with the professional development.
-The other course allowed me to exercise my knowledge of web programming, since that is my forte.
+One course, Praxis, a first-year course, gave me experience working with writing tips, IT help and generally helping students with professional development.
+The other course allowed me to exercise my knowledge of web programming since that is my forte.
 I spent two hours a week doing this.

 Interested in extending my academic achievements, I considered doing a PhD.
 I accepted an offer out of interest and was accepted as an 'outstanding candidate' due to all of my previous achievements such as my Watt-Club Prize and twice winner of the Andrew Stewart Prize.